Sami Niku: Playing career

 On 21 September 2021, Niku was bought out of his contract with the Jets.
 Three days later, he signed a one-year contract with the Montreal Canadiens.
 A week later, in his first pre-season game with the team, Niku sustained a concussion after being hit from behind by Ottawa Senators player Josh Norris and was ruled out indefinitely.

 As a free agent from the Canadiens, Niku opted to return to Finland agreeing to re-join original club, JYP Jyväskylä of the Liiga, on a one-year contract for the 2022–23 season on 29 July 2022.

+For the 2024-25 season, Niku signed a one-year contract with the Swiss club EHC Kloten of the NL.

+On April 30, 2025, Niku signed a two-year contract with the Lausanne HC, remaining in the NL.

 International play

 Internationally, Niku played in the 2014 IIHF World U18 Championships, the 2015 World Junior Ice Hockey Championships, and the 2016 World Junior Ice Hockey Championships.